 - ways to best introduce the power of design thinking into organizations

 - regaining creative confidence

-In our design thinking workshops, we show participants that they are all creative with this simple observation: every morning we engage in a sort of mini design challenge called “getting dressed.”
+For instance, in our design thinking workshops, we like to show participants that they are all creative with this simple observation: every morning we engage in a sort of mini design challenge called “getting dressed.”
 When we dress ourselves for the day, we unconsciously go through the steps of a design process:

 - We define the constraints of the problem, considering the weather, the events of the day, the people we’ll see — even our mood

 - We look at our design options, picking those clothes from our wardrobe that fit the circumstances

 - We ideate and prototype by trying things on in the mirror, changing our mind as our quick experiment turns out good or bad